karinepcdc/search-algorithms/README.md

 5. Are there different worst case categories for the Fibonacci search? (comparison between two worst case of Fibonacci search.)

 --------------------------------------------------
-Full and detailed report (in portuguese) can be found on the 'report' directory.
+Full report (in portuguese) is available at 'report.pdf' file.

 --------------------------------------------------
 --------------------------------------------------